jezzlercutillar/Tetrapython-Brigade/README.md

 ```
 What you will see in this branch is our calculator's logic.This branch contains two
 Python files that you can download.
 The first Python file is Logic.py, which contains
-the logic for our excellent calculator, and the second Python file  is test.py.
+the logic for our calculator, and the second Python file  is test.py.
 In test.py, we will verify that our code performs properly and contains no madapaking errors.
 ```